1. Chocolate making workshop

 Take the stress out of planning a romantic Paris trip

 Planning a romantic trip to Paris should be fun and exciting, but more often than not, it’s stressful.
 The pressure to craft the perfect trip ends up overshadowing the whole purpose of taking a trip in the first place— to relax and enjoy yourself.

-If you don’t have the time or don’t want the headache of arranging everything yourself, a travel concierge such as Bonjour Mon Amour can create the perfect romantic experience in Paris by arranging and booking activities tailored to you and your interests.
+If you don’t have the time or don’t want the headache of arranging everything yourself, a travel concierge can create the perfect romantic experience in Paris by arranging and booking activities tailored to you and your interests.